weeeBox/mobile-system-design/README.md

 More System Design exericses [here](/exercises)!

 ### Junior, Middle, Senior, and Staff level interviews
 The system design experience would be different depending on the candidate's target level.
+An approximate engineering level breakdown can be found [here](https://candor.co/articles/tech-careers/google-promotions-the-real-scoop-on-leveling-up).

+_NOTE: There's no clear mapping between years of experience and seniority - some ranges might exist but it largely depends on the candidate's background._

 #### Junior engineers
 The system design round of junior engineers is optional since it's pretty unlikely they would have experience designing software systems.